uabrc/uabrc.github.io/docs/cheaha/open_ondemand/ood_jupyter.md

 Requirement already satisfied: numpy in /home/$USER/.local/lib/python3.11/site-packages (1.26.3)
 ```

 For the above case, deleting the `~/.local` directory and then installing `pip` within an environment, will fix this error.
+Ensure you input the correct file path, we suggest copying the filepath found in the output "Requirement already satisfied: numpy in /home/$USER/.local/lib/python3.11/site-packages (1.26.3)".

 ```bash
 rm -rf /home/$USER/.local/lib/python3.xx/site-packages